Publication on the Development of Recombinant Neutralizing Antibodies that Block SARS-CoV-2 Infection

 178 of these antibodies showed RBD and S1 binding specificity by ELISA, with some demonstrating a sub-nanomolar EC50.
 However, the recognition and binding of the antigen by an antibody are not necessarily enough to neutralize the virus.
 So, the researchers tested neutralization properties of the antibodies in pseudoviral and live viral infection assays.
 HEK293T cells expressing the ACE2 receptor (the receptor required for entry by SARS-CoV-2) were infected with pseudovirus.
 12 antibodies neutralized infectivity of the pseudovirus and were competed by 50 nM of ACE2.
 The best antibody (clone 414-1) displayed an IC50 of 3 nM in the pseudovirus neutralization assays, with a strong affinity to the RBD domain.

-The antibodies that neutralized the pseudovirus were then tested in live viral neutralization assays in Vero-E6 cells overexpressing ACE2.
+The antibodies that neutralized the pseudovirus were then tested in live viral neutralization assays in Vero-E6 cells.
 The clone 414-1 antibody was able to block live viral entry with IC50 of 1.75 nM.
-The combination of the clone 414-1 antibody and another antibody, clone 553-15, decreased the IC50 to 0.45 nM.
+The combination of the clone 414-1 antibody and another antibody, clone 553-15, decreased the IC50 to 0.67 nM in pseudovirus-based assays.
 Additional antibodies showed neutralization potential, inhibiting live SARS-CoV-2 with IC50s of <10 nM.

 These results indicate that recombinant human antibody clone 414-1 potently neutralizes SARS-CoV-2 infectivity, making it a strong therapeutic candidate.
 Furthermore, the authors demonstrated that combinations of clones 414-1 and 553-15 resulted in significantly enhanced neutralization properties.